cockroachdb/docs/v20.1/remove-nodes.md

 ---
 title: Decommission Nodes
-summary: Permanently remove one or more nodes from a cluster.
+summary: Remove one or more nodes from a cluster.
 toc: true
 ---

-This page shows you how to decommission and permanently remove one or more nodes from a CockroachDB cluster.
+This page shows you how to decommission one or more nodes.
+Decommissioning a node removes it from the CockroachDB cluster.

 You might do this, for example, when downsizing a cluster or reacting to hardware failures.

-For information about temporarily stopping a node (e.g., for planned maintenance), see [Stop a Node](cockroach-quit.html).
+{{site.data.alerts.callout_info}}
+In other scenarios, such as when [upgrading your cluster's version of CockroachDB](upgrade-cockroach-version.html) or performing planned maintenance (e.g., upgrading system software), you will want to temporarily stop the node—as described in the steps below—without marking the node for decommissioning, and restart it later.
+{{site.data.alerts.end}}

 ## Overview

 ### How it works

+A node is considered to be decommissioned when it meets two criteria:

+1. The node has completed the decommissioning process.
+2. The node has been stopped and has not [updated its liveness record](cluster-setup-troubleshooting.html#node-liveness-issues) for 5 minutes.
-When you decommission a node, all range replicas on the node are transferred to other nodes.

-During and after decommissioning, the node continues to accept new SQL connections.
+The decommissioning process transfers all range replicas on the node to other nodes.
+During and after this process, the node is considered "decommissioning" and continues to accept new SQL connections.
 Even without replicas, the node can still function as a gateway to route connections to relevant data.
 For this reason, the [`/health?ready=1` monitoring endpoint](monitoring-and-alerting.html#health-ready-1) continues to consider the node "ready" so load balancers can continue directing traffic to the node.

-After decommissioning, it's typical to stop the node via a process manager or orchestration tool, or by sending `SIGTERM` manually, at which point the node is drained of in-flight SQL connections, new SQL connections are rejected, and the [`/health?ready=1` monitoring endpoint](monitoring-and-alerting.html#health-ready-1) starts returning a `503 Service Unavailable` status response code so load balancers stop directing traffic to the node.
+After all range replicas have been transferred, it's typical to stop the node via a process manager or orchestration tool, or by sending `SIGTERM` manually.
+When stopped, the node is drained of in-flight SQL connections, new SQL connections are rejected, and the [`/health?ready=1` monitoring endpoint](monitoring-and-alerting.html#health-ready-1) starts returning a `503 Service Unavailable` status response code so that load balancers stop directing traffic to the node.
+At this point, the node is decommissioned.

+You can [check the status of node decommissioning](#check-the-status-of-decommissioning-nodes) with the CLI.

 ### Considerations